LeBron launches show about star athletes and their money

 The series features 10-minute episodes with athletes like James, Draymond Green and Serena Williams.

-It'll be hosted by James' longtime friend and business partner, Maverick Carter, and will air on the websites of both Uninterrupted and Chase.
+It'll be hosted by Carter, James' longtime friend who runs Uniterrupted with James.
+It will air on the websites of both Uninterrupted and Chase.

 Related: How Victor Cruz spends his money